5 Breastfeeding Diet Myths

 Women who enjoy a cup of coffee (and the energy boost it provides) can rejoice: Caffeine isn’t off-limits while breastfeeding.
 Research has found that only about 1% of the caffeine you drink ends up in breast milk.

 If you want caffeine, you can drink up to 200 milligrams per day (about two 8-ounce cups of coffee) without any worries.
 Just be sure to consider all sources of caffeine in your total limit for the day, including:

 - Caffeinated soda

 - Some pain relievers

-Also notes Vizthum, “Younger babies are more sensitive to caffeine in breast milk.
-If you’re consuming caffeine and notice your newborn having difficulty sleeping after breastfeeding, you may want to scale back your caffeine intake.”
+Also, experts note that younger babies are more sensitive to caffeine in breast milk.
+If you’re consuming caffeine and notice your newborn having difficulty sleeping after breastfeeding, you may want to scale back your caffeine intake.

 To be safe, you should wait two hours after having a drink to feed your baby.
 (One standard drink is 12 ounces of regular beer, 5 ounces of wine or 1½ ounces of liquor.)
 Alcohol enters breastmilk and then the level decreases over time, similar to the way it gradually leaves your blood.
 If your breasts get uncomfortably full before enough time passes, you can pump the alcohol-laced breast milk and dump it.